 Sonny Side takes a different approach, trying foods locals eat that tourists might otherwise turn up their noses at (which sometimes just happens to include fried bugs).
 He also eats good, daily Southeast Asian fare–but food that might seem exotic to folks from the U.S. He does it all respectfully, with an open mind and a sense of humor.
 And when he doesn’t like something, he gently says something very Minnesotan, like, “that’s not my favorite.”
 A rare win for civility and good manners.

 Tapping local expertise for insider travel show perfection

 He’s typically flanked by a local expert, these days often a guide from Onetrip Vietnam, a truly awesome tour company that is sponsoring many of his current episodes.
 My nephew and I took a Onetrip Vietnam excursion to the Mekong Delta in Vietnam based on what we saw on Sonny’s shows, and I can tell you although they may seem more expensive, they are legit and better than the rest.
 We wanted to go on the overnight tour which includes a trip to a floating market, but alas the budget wouldn’t allow for it.
 Still, the one-day experience was amazing!

-Sonny credits his partnership with Onetrip as a catalyst for the rise in subscriptions and views of his programs on YouTube.
+Sonny says it was in the wake of his partnership with Onetrip that his subscriptions and views of his programs on YouTube really took off.

 Rollerbag Goddess Rolls the World by Charish Badzinski is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.